pleasureman/myproject/reading/how_google_tests_software/questions.md

 ### it if的意思是？
 The thought is that they will
 be unlikely to check in bad code it if impacts the ability to call home.

+### 主谓宾是？
+Mocks
+and fakes are stubs—substitutes for actual functions—that act as placeholders for dependencies that might not exist, are too buggy to be reliable, or too difficult to emulate error conditions.

+### Later的意思是后期还是之后？
+Later in the development
+cycle, TEs can execute medium tests either manually (in the event the test is difficult or prohibitively expensive to automate) or with automation.

+###  automate to中to的意思是？currently为什么不是current？
+The ongoing effort to automate to within the “last inch of the human mind” is currently the design spec for the next generation of test-engineering tools Google builds.